yashpatil-1/Machine-Learning-LAB/README.md

 # 🤖 Machine Learning (ML) Experiments

 ## 🚀 Overview
 This repository contains a series of **Machine Learning (ML) experiments** performed as part of academic coursework.
 The experiments explore various ML concepts, implementations, and evaluations using **Jupyter Notebooks and reports**.
-Below is a summary of the tasks covered in these experiments.
-This repository contains a series of **Machine Learning (ML) experiments** performed as part of academic coursework.
-The experiments explore various ML concepts, implementations, and evaluations using **Jupyter Notebooks and reports**.

 ## 📂 Project Structure